magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/area-code-is-not-set-error-when-running-setup-updgrade.md

 ---
 title: 'Area code is not set' error when running setup:updgrade
-labels: Magento Commerce Cloud,patch,troubleshooting,known issues,2.2.3,setup:upgrade
+labels: 2.2.3,Magento Commerce Cloud,known issues,patch,setup:upgrade,troubleshooting
 ---

 This article provides a patch for the known Magento Commerce Cloud 2.2.3 issue related to getting the _"Area code is not set"_ error when running the <code class="language-bash">setup:upgrade</code> command.